pjx98/Quote-of-the-day-deprecated/readme.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
 A Quote-of-the-day website which display a new quote each time you load the website.
-It has a feature to send a daily email containing a random quote to you every morning.
+It has a feature to send an email containing a random quote to you every morning.

 ## ⛏️  AWS Architecture <a name = "architecture"></a>